scottslowe/weblog/content/post/2020-07-08-working-around-docker-desktops-outdated-kubernetes-version.md

 With this in `~/.bash_profile`, _if_ a `$HOME/bin` or `$HOME/.local/bin` directory exists, it gets added to the _start_ of the search path---thus placing it before `/usr/local/bin`, and thus making sure that any executables or symlinks placed there will be found _before_ those in `/usr/local/bin`.
 Therefore, when I place a symlink to a newer version of `kubectl` in one of these directories, it will get found _before_ Docker Desktop's outdated version.
 Problem solved!
 (You can, of course, still access the older Docker Desktop version by using the full path.)

 Folks who are familiar with UNIX/Linux are probably already very familiar with this sort of approach.
 However, I suspect there are a fair number of my readers who may be using macOS-based systems but aren't well-versed in the intricacies of manipulating the `$PATH` environment variable.
 Hopefully, this article helps those folks.
 Feel free to contact me on Twitter if you have any questions or feedback on what I've shared here.

+**UPDATE 2020-07-09:** Several folks contacted me on Twitter (thank you!) to point out that a slightly newer version of Docker Desktop may be available in the stable channel, although I have not been able to update my installation thus far.
+The new version, version 2.3.0.3, comes with Kubernetes 1.16.5, and therefore may not be as problematic for folks as the older version I have on my system.
+Regardless, the workaround remains valid.
+Thanks to the readers who responded!

 [link-1]: https://www.docker.com/products/docker-desktop
 [link-2]: https://getfedora.org/